xecgr/downmergesubs/README.md

 #Installation
-`pip install --upgrade git+https://github.com/xecgr/downmergesubs.git` In near future it will be available via `pip install`
+`pip install --upgrade git+https://github.com/xecgr/downmergesubs.git`

+In near future it will be available via `pip install downmergesubs`

 #Possible issue
 Maybe, downloaded subtitles are note synchronized between them.
 I have not been able to reproduce it, but if you do, open an issue with concrete examples and maybe we can fix it